Martchus/reflective-rapidjson/README.md

 * When native reflection becomes standardized, it would be possible to make use of it as well.
 In this case, the code generator could still act as a fallback.

+## Current state
+The basic functionality is implemented, tested and documented:

+* serialization and deserialization of datatypes listed above
+    * nesting and inheritance is possible
+* basic error handling when deserializing
+* CMake macro to conveniently include the code generator into the build process
+* allow to use Boost.Hana

+### TODOs
+There are still things missing which would likely be very useful in practise.
+The following list contains the most important TODOs:

+* [ ] Allow to specify which member variables should be considered.
+    * This could work similar to Qt's Signals & Slots
+    * but there should also be a way to do this for 3rdparty types.
+    * Note that currently, *all* public member variables are (de)serialized.
+* [ ] Support getter/setter methods
+    * [ ] Allow to serialize the result of methods.
+    * [ ] Allow to pass a deserialized value to a method.
+* [ ] Validate enum values when deserializing.

 ## Supported datatypes
 The following table shows the mapping of supported C++ types to supported JSON types: